belinda-thando-mhlanga/BrightLearn-Case_Study-Sales-Analysis/README.md

 - **Change:** ((New - Old) / Old) × 100%
 - **Price Elasticity of Demand (PED):** (% Change in Quantity) / (% Change in Price)

+**PED INSIGHT LOGIC
+- If PED < -1 AND profit is positive:
+"This product performs BETTER when sold at promotional prices.
+The product is price-elastic (PED = [your number]), meaning demand increases significantly when prices are lowered."

+- If PED < -1 BUT profit is negative:
+"The product is price-elastic (PED = [your number]), but current promotional prices are TOO LOW.
+We're selling below cost.
+With better pricing (e.g., R33.50 instead of R31), promotions would be profitable."

+- If PED > -1:
+"This product performs WORSE at promotional prices.
+The product is price-inelastic (PED = [your number]), meaning demand doesn't increase much when prices drop."

 # 🧰 Tools & Technologies
 - SQL Snowflake for Coding
 - Excel for Data Visualisation